willconant/msglite/README.markdown

 Documentation and Client Libraries
 ----------------------------------

-Documentation and an up-to-date list of client libraries is available on the Wiki:
+Documentation and an up-to-date list of client libraries are available on the Wiki:

 <http://wiki.github.com/willconant/msglite/>